-Your cost shares for emergency care services or for covered services received by a non-participating provider at a participating provider facility, will be calculated using the median plan a participating provider contract rate that we pay participating providers for the geographic area where the covered service is provided.
-Any out-of-pocket cost shares you pay to a non-participating provider for either emergency services or for covered services provided by a non-participating provider at a participating provider facility will be applied to your Participating Provider Out-of-Pocket Limit.
+Your cost shares for surprise billing claims will be calculated based on the recognized amount.
+Any out-of-pocket cost shares you pay to a non-participating provider for either emergency services or for covered services provided by a non-participating provider at a participating provider facility or for covered services provided by a non-participating provider air ambulance service provider will be applied to your participating provider out-of-pocket limit.